forwards/workshops/satRday-Johannesburg/README.md

 Install as advised on https://git-scm.com/downloads.

-## Issues
+### Issues

 If you have problems setting up your laptop we will try to help in the first hour or so of the workshop - arrive early if you can!
-If we cannot get you set up, you will be able to do most of the exercises on an RStudio.cloud instance and fix the setup issues after the workshop.
+If we cannot get you set up, you will be able to use a laptop at the venue.